-The ECB's announcement prompted a considerable decline in financial stress and helped confidence over the Spanish economy to be restored gradually despite the country's struggling economy.
+The ECB's announcement prompted a considerable decline in financial stress and help confidence over the Spanish economy to be restored gradually despite the country's struggling economy.
 By September, Spanish banks were able to tap financial markets again, reducing their reliance on the European Central Bank for funds and stemming the capital drain plaguing Spain's economy.
 The Spanish government acted on the improved financing conditions and after covering its funding requirement for 2012, continued to issue public debt to pre-finance the following year's borrowing needs.

 Although international financial markets were opening up again gradually, economic activity in Spain not only remained weak in the latter part of the year, but the pace of contraction accelerated.
-Spain's fourth-quarter GDP fell 0.7% on a quarter-by-quarter basis (four tenths more than in the preceding quarter) and 1.8% down on the year-ago period.
+Spain's fourthquarter GDP fell 0.7% from the third quarter (four tenths more than in the third quarter from the second) and 1.8% from the year-earlier period.
 Output for the whole of 2012 fell 1.4%.

 The ECB's interventions helped keep financing conditions in the private sector from becoming tougher, yet bank loans for households and businesses continued to dry up.
-This decline in private sector lending reflected in part the deleveraging process of private agents, which has now been going on for two years and will probably continue until debt levels become sustainable over the long run.
+This decline in private sector lending reflected in part the deleveraging process of private agents, which has now be going on for two years and will probably continue until debt levels become sustainable over the long run.
 In this respect, the banking sector restructuring must be completed before funding sources of the real economy are restored.

 In December, the first disbursement of €39,500 million of funds from the ESM to Spain was made.
 The Fund for Orderly Bank Restructuring (FROB) used nearly €37,000 million to recapitalize the four nationalized banks.
 In addition, Spain's "bad bank", the Sareb, has commenced operations, with over 50% of its capital coming from private shareholders.
 Accordingly, the public contribution will not be accounted for as public debt.
-In December, the Sareb received distressed assets from the nationalized financial entities, and in February 2013 it will receive toxic assets from entities showing capital shortfalls which have not been able to generate the funds privately.
+In December, the Sareb received distressed assets from the nationalized financial entities, and in February 2013 it will receive toxic assets from entities showing capital shortfalls and that have not been able to generate the funds privately.